 Rubber match: Cavaliers to wear Goodyear logo on jerseys

-A press conference takes place with a logo overhead announcing a new partnership with Goodyear Tires and the Cleveland Cavaliers in Cleveland, Monday, May 15, 2017.
-Linked by geography and superstar LeBron James, the defending NBA champions announced a multiyear corporate sponsorship deal with Goodyear that includes the Cavs wearing the tire giant's winged-foot logo on the fronts of their jerseys starting next season.
+Linked by geography and superstar LeBron James, the defending NBA champions on Monday announced a multiyear sponsorship deal with Goodyear.
+The Cavs will wear the tire giant's winged-foot logo on the fronts of their jerseys starting next season.

 Add your comments below